metamelb-repliCATS/aggreCAT/README.md

 ## The aggreCAT Package

-The `aggreCAT` package aims to fill this void, implementing **XYZ** unique state-of-the-art and readily deployable methods for mathematically aggregating expert judgements.
+The `aggreCAT` package aims to fill this void, implementing 22 unique state-of-the-art and readily deployable methods for mathematically aggregating expert judgements, described in Hanea et al. (2021).

 Aggregation methods comprise unweighted linear combinations of judgements, weighted linear combinations of judgements where weights are